odoo/odoo/doc/howtos/backend.rst

 .. exercise:: List coloring

-    Modify the Session tree view in such a way that sessions lasting less than 5 days are colored blue, and the ones lasting more than 15 days are colored red.
+    Modify the Session tree view so that sessions lasting less than 5 days are colored blue, and those lasting more than 15 days are colored red.

     .. only:: solutions